Bognor Regis: Culture and community

-Theatre and cinema

 The Picturedrome Cinema in London Road has been trading as a cinema for over 100 years.
 It has been extensively refurbished, the freehold having been acquired by the Bognor Regis Town Council to secure the building's future, after extensive consultation.

 The Alexandra Theatre is a 357-seat auditorium showing a variety of entertainment from comedy to drama to pantomime.
 It was built in 1979 on the site of the former Edwardian Theatre Royal complex.
 It is currently run by a voluntary trust and shows a mixture of local groups, tribute bands and concerts.

 The film The Punch and Judy Man (1963), starring Tony Hancock, was partly shot in Bognor Regis.
 Several scenes of the film Wish You Were Here (1987) were also filmed in Bognor Regis.
 The BBC series Don't Forget the Driver (2019) starring Toby Jones was filmed and set in Bognor.

-Community facilities

 Bognor Regis War Memorial Hospital first opened in 1919 and is managed by the Sussex Community NHS Trust.

-Bognor Regis Town Hall was designed by Charles Cowles-Voysey and completed in 1930.
+Media

+Local news and television programmes are provided by BBC South and ITV Meridian, received from Rowridge transmitting station.
+Local radio stations are BBC Radio Sussex, Heart South, Greatest Hits Radio West Sussex and Passion Radio.
+Bognor Regis Observer is the town's local newspaper.